ivov/eslint-plugin-n8n-nodes-base/docs/rules/node-param-operation-option-action-miscased.md

 # node-param-operation-option-action-miscased

-The property `action` in an option in an Operation node parameter must be sentence cased.
+The property `action` in an option in an Operation node parameter must be sentence-cased.

 📋 This rule is part of the `plugin:n8n-nodes-base/nodes` config.